reruo321/Spring-Practice/Spring-Boot/Kotlin/006-consumingREST-2/README.md

 #### Cookie
 While we are surfing the web, a web server creates small blocks of data called **HTTP cookies**, and places them into our devices via the web browser.
 #### Request
+It enables a consumer to customize every request being built.
 #### Filter
+We can also add a filter to edit or examine a client request/response.
 #### Client Connector
+Configure the ClientHttpConnector to use, whose default is set to ReactorClientHttpConnector.
 #### Codec
+**Codec** encodes/decodes the outgoing/incoming data from the network call.